autistukral/Resolution-Changer/README.md

 Simple app to change your resolution.

-Also saves the resolutions so that apps such as CS2 won't switch the resolution back to the previous one after alt-tabing.
+Also saves the resolutions so that apps such as CS2 won't switch the resolution back to the previous one after alt-tabbing.

 This app shows all available resolutions with the highest available refresh rate.